nabatsen/CS-A1153-2022-Project-Vaccine-Distribution---group-16/README.md

     ├── database                          # IMPORTANT: see NOTES below │   ├── .gitignore
     │   ├── vaccine.db                    # final version of Vaccine Distribution database
-    ├── project instruction               # This folder will be updated once a new part is published │   ├── partI.pdf
-    │   ├── ...
     ├── report                            # Submit report for the relevant part │   ├── partI.pdf
     │   ├── ....